boblemaire/IoTaWatt/Docs/Emoncms.rst

 Emoncms is an open-source system that stores time-series data and has multiple reporting apps developed by the authors as well as apps contributed by users in the open community.
-The graph application used locally by IoTaWatt is a derivitive of that effort.
+The graph application used locally by IoTaWatt is a derivative of that effort.

 For a nominal fee you can use the managed